It’s 2023 and many of us are familiar with online delivery methods.

-While all the doing school and checking in is going on during these six weeks, we are also providing you with extra motivation and some additional tools to challenge your thinking and encourage you.
+While all the doing school and checking in is going on during these four weeks, we are also providing you with extra motivation and tools to challenge your thinking and encourage you.

-Each morning during the contest period you receive a text message (if you live in the USA) that provides encouragement or reminds you that it is time to start school.
+Each morning during the contest period, you receive a text message (if you live in the USA or Canada) that provides encouragement or reminds you that it is time to start school.
 This quick text message is your little push each morning to get started and not ignore your obligation to your family.

-Every Sunday we also publish a video message from me along with a transcript and a few workbook pages.
+Every few days, we also publish a video message from me along with a transcript and a few workbook pages.
 The videos make you think about your role as a homeschool mom, the messages inside your head, and how you can conquer bad habits and self-doubt.

-- Week 1: Why consistency matters, the rewards you are after
+- Exercise 1: Why consistency matters, the rewards you are after

-- Week 2: Homeschooling is your job, being a good worker
+- Exercise 2: Homeschooling is your job, being a good worker

-- Week 3: Morning habits and routines, using and avoiding friction for success
+- Exercise 3: Morning habits and routines, using and avoiding friction for success

-- Week 4: Motivation and willpower, how they fail you, and what to do instead
+- Exercise 4: Motivation and willpower, how they fail you, and what to do instead

-- Week 5: Handling distractions and getting back on track
+- Exercise 5: Handling distractions and getting back on track

-- Week 6: The difference between giving yourself grace and making excuses
+- Exercise 6: The difference between giving yourself grace and making excuses

-We also have a discussion thread in the forum each week for discussing that week’s video and assignments.
+We also have a discussion thread in the community for discussing each video and assignment.
 I have gotten some great ideas from the other mamas inside the boot camp for my own homeschool.

 Any other questions

-I have tried my best to answer any questions here that you might have about the Homeschool Consistency Boot Camp, but if you have any others, please feel free to leave them in the comments below or use the contact form on the left of the page to email them to us.
+I have tried my best to answer any questions you might have about the Homeschool Consistency Boot Camp, but if you have any others, please feel free to email us at firstname.lastname@example.org.